Pastors & Staff

 Zack McCoy - Oversees Preaching and the Staff

 Zack grew up in Amarillo, TX, where he met his wife Kim.
 He graduated from Yale, spent two years in a math PhD program, and worked at a hedge fund and in management consulting before earning a Master of Theology (ThM) from Dallas Theological Seminary.
-Kim is a Physician Assistant who after several years at MD Anderson now helps run a home healthcare company.
+Kim is a Physician Assistant at MD Anderson Cancer Center.
 They’ve been married since 2005 and have lived in the Houston area since 2009.
+Their first son, Asher, was born in 2018.

 Zack believes that questions are good, that Jesus loves doubters, that love from afar is deceptively easy, that we find Jesus in the people around us, that God cries with and for us, that we need each other, that mercy beats judgment, that darkness is dying, that life beats death, and that love will win.
 He wants Redemption to be a church that embodies the patience, love, and grace of Jesus.